-This regulation was adopted by the dean of the Erasmus MC in June 2024 with the approval or advice of the Joint Assembly and ECRM, after having heard the advice of the examination board.
-This regulation enters into force on August 31st, 2024, and will apply until it has been replaced or amended.
+This regulation was adopted by the dean of the Erasmus MC in June 2025 with the approval or advice of the Joint Assembly and ECRM, after having heard the advice of the examination board.
+This regulation enters into force on August 31st, 2025, and will apply until it has been replaced or amended.

-Article 8.7 - Management and Title for citation
+Article 8.8 - Management and Title for citation

-- 1. This regulation is managed by the research master coordinator of the Erasmus MC Graduate School - 2.
+- 1. This regulation is managed by the managing director of the Erasmus MC Graduate School. - 2.
 These regulations can be cited as 'The Teaching and Examination Regulations of the Erasmus MC Research Master programmes (TER-ReMa)'.